daren-thomas/daren-thomas.github.io/_posts/2019-07-11-cea-plots-the-gory-details.md

 The `PlotBase` class implements plotting using [Plotly](https://plot.ly/python/getting-started/).
 By overriding the `plot_div` and (optionally) `table_div` methods in subclasses, other plotting interfaces could be used - e.g. to produce maps etc. For the Plotly-based plots, `calc_graph()` and `layout` provides the data and the layout - so for most plots, you'll be customizing these.

-Each plot has a `name` and a `category_name` - these are the names shown in the CEA Dashboard when adding a new plot.
+Each plot has a `name` - this is the name shown in the CEA Dashboard when adding a new plot.
 The `id()` class method creates a "scripting friendly" version of this name which is used for identifying the plot in URLs and in the `dashboard.yml` file.

+A good example of a minimal subclass is `cea.plots.solar_technology_potentials.pv_monthly.PhotovoltaicMonthlyPlot` which overrides the following attributes, inheriting the rest:

+- `name`
+- `__init__(project, parameters, cache)`
+- `layout`
+- `calc_graph`
+- `calc_table`

 ## Cache